 Our program leaders are volunteers, working with youth step-by-step.
 Many are CLC alumni, continuing to give back to teenagers.
 Each crew has an advisor who works closely with the crew youth leadership and manages the "outside game"—keeping a circle of safety by ensuring that the equipment is in the best working order, that permits are bought, that emergency contacts are in place and that decisions are carefully vetted and carried out.

 Advisors mentor youth and help them walk through the results of poor decisions (like not changing clothing after building a snow cave or or snapping at team members because one is super hungry or not hydrating during a hot day on the river) all the while maintaining the circle of safety.

-To fund scholarships and cover operating and equipment expenses, we have an annual giving campaign and hold the annual benefit dinner and auction.
+To fund scholarships and cover operating and equipment expenses, we hold the annual benefit dinner and auction.
 This event allows the community to hear directly from youth about what they’ve learned during the past year, to see stunning pictures of the wild and rugged places we’ve been, and see the youth in action as they manage the event.